M.S.Ed. in Instructional Systems Technology (Residential or Online)

 Design effective instructional materials and implement effective strategies for workplace learning and performance improvement.

 This degree provides you with an in-depth introduction to analyzing, developing and evaluating educational tools, programs and systems to be used in education or training settings.
-This 36-minimum-credit-hour program includes coursework, an internship, and a year-long studio project conducted under faculty supervision.
+This 36-minimum-credit-hour program includes coursework, an optional internship, and a year-long studio project conducted under faculty supervision.

 The Residential program is delivered as a studio program where student teams work under faculty mentorship on a year-long project sharing workspace in the Master’s Studio.
 You’ll be able to apply what you learn in foundation courses while gaining real-world experience during your capstone project.

 In addition to completion of all course work, you are required to submit a professional portfolio profiling your skills, abilities, and achievements.

 International students are encouraged to apply early to allow extra time for their materials to arrive.

 The Graduate Studies Office will accept unofficial transcripts and self-reported test scores for admission reviews.
 Any admission made with these documents would be conditioned on receipt of official documents, which should be provided as soon as possible.